akando42/next-map/public/content/posts/07-21/index.md

 ![Ovulation Cycle of Female Human](https://storage.googleapis.com/spykman-world/Ovulation%20Cycle.png)

 The Chinese Lunar Exploration Program started in 2003.
 October 24, 2007, the Chang’e 1 make its first lunar orbiter October 1 2010, the Chang’e 2 make its second lunar orbiter, Dec 1, 2013, the Chang’e 3 soft-land the moon, Dec 7, 2018, the Chang’e 4 soft-land on the far side of the moon.
+And in 2024, the Chang'e 6 successfully collect a Moon sample and return to earth.
 At this pace, China will land a man on the moon between 2021-2028.
 So space programs are just the nation’s poster child projects or it actually has commercial impacts.
 Space satellites have been helping to map the entire planet, utilized in many military and commercial applications.

 ![Chang'E 6 Moon Mission](https://storage.googleapis.com/spykman-world/ChangE%20Moon%20Mission.png)